 As part of our school vision for our children to become ‘responsible citizens’ we provide opportunities for children to learn about and experience:

-Last year, our classes had an additional focus on the Commonwealth and Queen Elizabeth 2nd.
+During 2015/16, our classes had an additional focus on the Commonwealth and Queen Elizabeth 2nd.
 Each class chose a different part of the United Kingdom and researched key facts about its history and how it is part of, but different to the rest of the United Kingdom.
 They presented this information in an assembly to both parents and the rest of the school.
 In the Autumn Term these were as follows:

 Class 1 & 2 - Scotland